There’s no big secret that sunset photography is popular. What’s not to love about a beautifully pink or dramatically red sky?

 #3 Watch Out for Lens Flare

-Lens flares are amongst a sunset photographer’s worst enemies.
+Lens flares are one of a sunset photographer’s worst enemies.
 They can be hard to avoid, especially when photographing towards the sun, and they instantly remove the ‘wow’ factor an image could’ve had.

 There are two basic methods to avoid unwanted lens flares: